Why You Need an Orlando Medical Malpractice lawyer

 “It boils down to people dying from the care that they receive rather than the disease for which they are seeking care,” Makary said.

-But even with these statistics, many people may be unaware of what exactly constitutes malpractice, and how this differs from a mistake that is not legally actionable.
-Not every mistake rises to the level of malpractice, but malpractice always involves mistakes in judgment that lead to tragedy.
+But even with these statistics, many people may be unaware of what exactly constitutes medical malpractice, and how this differs from a mistake that is not legally actionable.
+Not every mistake rises to the level of medical malpractice, but malpractice always involves mistakes in judgment that lead to tragedy.

 What is Medical Malpractice?